Gui-Yom/nuance/README.md

     float fRatio;
 // Time in sec
     float uTime;
-// The number of frame we're at
+// Incremented at each new frame
     uint uFrame;
 };
 ```